Skip to main content

 Christoph Ehrenfellner

-Enthusiastic reviews about his music come from NY Times, Spiegel online, Austrian newspaper Die Presse, Salzburger Nachrichten, Kurier, Krone and many more.
-The Tjeknavorian-CD-recording of Ehrenfellners Suite des Alpes at SONY-Classical won the OPUS-classic-prize 2018 in Germany.
-Elbphilharmonie, Royal Albert Hall, Cité de la Muisque, Concertgebouw or Vienna Musikverein: in nearly all of the leading European Concert Halls the music of Christoph Ehrenfellner has won enthusiastic audience.
+Great reviews about his music come from NY Times, Spiegel online, Die Bühne, via German Feulleton Fränkische Nachrichten, MainPost, Frankfurter Rundschau, Thüringer Allgemeine to Austrian papers Presse, Salzburger Nachrichten, Kurier, Krone, Wiener Zeitung.
+The Tjeknavorian-CD-recording of Ehrenfellners Suite des Alpes at SONY-Classical won the prestigious OPUS-classic-prize 2018 in Germany.
+Elbphilharmonie, Royal Albert Hall, Cité de la Musique, Concertgebouw or Vienna Musikverein: in nearly all the leading European Concert Halls the music of Christoph Ehrenfellner has won enthusiastic audience.

 Ehrenfellner is honorary member of the Japan Austria Cultural Association.
-His thesis ‘Art&Money’ is edited at the Akademiker Verlag Saarbrücken.
+His thesis Art&Money is edited at the Akademic Edition Saarbrücken.

 Alexandre Grandé